Polaris Dawn crew Splashdown in the Gulf of Mexico after a historic spacewalk

 SpaceX Dragon spacecraft carrying the four-membered crew—Jared Isaacman, Scott Kidd, Sarah Gillis, and Anna Menon—splashed in the Gulf of Mexico on 15 September around 3:37 am local time.
 Image credit: SpaceX

-The Polaris Dawn crew has returned safely to the earth.
+The Polaris Dawn crew has returned safely to the Earth.
 The SpaceX Dragon capsule that carried the four-member crew on a historic mission splashed down in the Gulf of Mexico near Florida’s Dry Tortugas around 03:37 local time (07:37 GMT).
 “Welcome back to earth,” posted SpaceX on X, formerly known as Twitter.
 The splashdown was live-streamed by SpaceX on YouTube.

 The capsule hatch was opened around 4:20 am local time after a recovery ship lifted the capsule.